How to Get More Downloads on Google Play Store (Get First 1000 REAL App Downloads)

 You should be proud of all the hard work, effort, and money you put in while completing this process.

-Now that you released your app on the Google Play Store, you can just sit back, relax, and watch your app rise to the top of the charts – right?
+Now that you released your app on the Google Play Store, you can just sit back, relax, and watch your software climb the app store rankings – right?

-If you want your app to actually make money, which I’m assuming you do, you’ll need to get downloads.
+If you want your app to actually make money, which I’m assuming you do, you’ll need to get more app downloads.

 Don’t be discouraged if you aren’t seeing a massive surge of downloads right away.